 § David’s Bookshop – Trading books since 1896

 To begin with, this bookshop is huge!
 They sell a wide variety of books (antiquarian, second-hand & remaindered – reduced price books), as well as maps, prints & engravings in many subjects.
-It is a hidden gem of Cambridge, situated in a quiet and peaceful area very close to the city center.
+It is a hidden gem of Cambridge, situated in a quiet and peaceful area very close to the city centre.

 I could not resist the temptation and I bought myself a book from there: War and Peace by Tolstoy (from Wordsworth Editions).
-I plan to start reading it this summer … and hopefully I will finish it before we start singing Christmas carols 🙂
+I plan to start reading it this summer … and hopefully, I will finish it before we start singing Christmas carols 🙂

 § Sarah Key & Phil Salin – The Haunted Bookshop

-This bookshop is also situated in quiet passage in the city center of Cambridge.
+This bookshop is also situated in a quiet passage in the city centre of Cambridge.
 However, this is a really tiny bookshop, mostly with vintage and rare books.
 They opened the Haunted Bookshop back in 1993, and even though they have two floors, only the ground floor was open when I went there.